Water-Damaged Roof Decking Exposed During Repair

 • You are unsure whether the problem is a roof leak, attic condensation, or both.

-If you are unsure whether the issue is still active, review the surrounding symptoms first.
+If the damage is active, do not wait until the next full roof replacement to investigate it.
+Decking damage can spread when leaks continue, insulation stays wet, or attic moisture remains trapped.
 Ceiling staining, attic dampness, wet insulation, musty odors, and recurring roof stains can all point to roof moisture that needs attention before it causes deeper damage.

 Should You Approve Roof Decking Replacement During a Roof Job?

 You should approve roof decking replacement during a roof job when the contractor can show that the affected decking is structurally unsound, rotten, swollen, delaminated, sagging, or unable to hold fasteners.
-These are legitimate reasons to replace damaged roof sheathing before new roofing materials are installed.
+Ask more questions when the recommendation is vague.
+“The decking looks bad” is not enough by itself.

-You should ask more questions when the recommendation is vague.
-A statement like “the decking looks bad” is not enough by itself.
 A better explanation should identify the specific condition and location of the damage.
 For example, the contractor may say that two sheets near the chimney are soft from a flashing leak, or that OSB along the eave has swollen from repeated water exposure.
+If the damage is widespread, ask whether the problem is isolated to the roof deck or whether the framing below it also needs evaluation.

 FAQ About Roof Decking Replacement